-ltem Description Code SQL and program code is displayed in a mono-spaced (fixed-width) font.
+nem Description Code SQL and program code is displayed in a mono-spaced (fixed-width) font.
 User entry Text entered by the user is shown in bold serif type. emphasis Emphasized words are shown in italic. file names File names are shown in italic. database objects Names of database objects, such as tables and procedures, are shown in bold, san-serif type in print, and in italic online.
-The sample database Sybase IQ includes a sample database used by many of the examples in the IQ documentation.
-The sample database represents a small company.
+The sample database Sybase IQ include documentation. es a sample database used by many of the examples in the IQ The sample database represents a small company.
 It contains internal information about the company (employees, departments, and financial data) as well as product information (products), sales information (sales orders, customers, and contacts), and financial information (fin_code, fin_data).
 The sample database is held in a file named asiqdemo.db , located in the directory \$ASDIR/demo on UNIX systems and %ASDIR%\demo on Windows systems.
 Accessibility features This document is available in an HTML version that is specialized for accessibility.
 You can navigate the HTML with an adaptive technology such as a screen reader, or view it with a screen enlarger.
 Sybase IQ 12.7 HTML documentation has been tested for compliance with U.S. government Section 508 Accessibility requirements.
 Documents that comply with Section 508 generally also meet non-U.S. accessibility guidelines, such as the World Wide Web Consortium (W3C) guidelines for Web sites.
-For information about accessibility support in the Sybase IQ plug-in for Sybase Central, see "Using accessibility features" in the Introduction to Sybase IQ .
-The online help for this product, which you can navigate using a screen reader, also describes accessibility features, including Sybase Central keyboard shortcuts.
+For information al Central, see "Usir The online help fo also describes acc shortcuts. bout accessibility support in the Sybase IQ plug-in for Sybase ag accessibility features" in the Introduction to Sybase IQ .
+In this product, which you can navigate using a screen reader, essibility features, including Sybase Central keyboard